-The Ethiopian Airlines Group is expected to spend to spend approximately 30 billion birr ($225 million)on the preparation works of a massive 35 square kilometers plot near Bishoftu.
+Updated 3rd September 2025– Ethiopian Airlines Group is actively participating in development of airport projects in Ethiopia.
+The airlines group is set to spend approximately $225 million on the preparing a massive 35 square kilometers plot near Bishoftu.
 This upcoming Bishoftu Airport is expected to be its new operations hub and international airport.
 This information was revealed by a report from Ethiopia’s Ministry of Finance.

-Furthermore, the budget is allocated for land clearing, resettlement expenses, and preparing the site for construction of the airport.
+Furthermore, the budget is allocated for land clearing.
+It will also be utilized for resettlement expenses, and preparing the site for construction of the airport.
 The airport will be located about an hour drive from the country’s capital.

 Bishoftu Airport Project Factsheet